Jianmin2drugai/Jianmin2drugai.github.io/_pages/about.md

 Resource
 ======

 1. List (Papers and Codes) of molecular design using Generative AI and Deep Learning.
 Fork [[this repository](https://github.com/AspirinCode/papers-for-molecular-design-using-DL).
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+2. List of protein(PPIs) conformations and molecular dynamics using generative artificial intelligence and deep learning.
+Fork [[this repository](https://github.com/AspirinCode/awesome-AI4ProteinConformation-MD).
+3. List of papers about Proteins Design using Deep Learning.
+Fork [[this repository](https://github.com/Peldom/papers_for_protein_design_using_DL).

 Site-wide configuration
 ------